How to Get Your Restaurant into the Google Local Pack

 As I said, there is no way to guarantee your restaurant will appear in the Local Pack.
 And changes often take some time to go into effect.
 Plus, building up your good Google reviews can only come with time.

-And if you are on the Local Pack, congratulations!
-Now you have to stay there.
-Competition is fierce.
 Keep up with those reviews and make sure to update your website regularly to keep it fresh.
 And continue building backlinks with local and national press and blogs whenever possible.